pluralsight/guides/published/front-end-javascript/using-cordova-inappbrowser-plugin-with-ionic-2+-to-open-urls/article.md

     })
     export class AppModule {}

-You are now ready to use the InAppBrowser API via dependency injection which provides you with an instance of InAppBrowser that can be used to call diffrent methods to create and open in app browsers inside your Ionic 2+ app.
+You are now ready to use the InAppBrowser API via dependency injection.
+This API provides you with an instance of InAppBrowser that can be used to call different methods that create and open in-app browsers within your Ionic 2+ app.

 So open <em>src/pages/home/home.ts</em> and add: